uabrc/uabrc.github.io/docs/news/posts/2025-10-06-migration-overview.md

 1. **Post-Migration Cleanup**
     1. After migration for a batch ends, held jobs will be released.
     1. Compute node availability differs between GPFS 4 and GPFS 5.
 See [below](#gpfs-5-compute-nodes) for more details.
+        1. Compute availability will affect expected wait times for jobs during the migration, especially for GPU compute.

 ### General Timeline